Water-Melon/Melon/docs/book/en/json.md

 Description:

-From the decoded `j` node, obtain the matching `mln_json_t` node based on `exp`.
-If there is a matching node, the `iterator` callback function will be called for processing. `data` is user-defined data, passed in when `iterator` is called.
+From the JSON managed by the `j` node, obtain the matching `mln_json_t` child node according to `exp`.
+If there is a matching child node, the `iterator` callback function will be called for processing. `data` is User-defined data is passed in when `iterator` is called.

-If we have the following JSON:
+Suppose we have the following JSON：

 ```
 {